madewithlove/glue/docs/basic/command-line.md

 ## Using a different CLI

-You can of course override the console application by overriding the `console` binding in a definition provider of your doing.
+You can of course override the console application by overriding the `console` binding in a service provider of your doing.

 ```php
 $app = new Glue();